Mean, Standard Deviation and Variance¶

 where \(x_i\) are the elements of the dataset data.
 Note that the normalization factor of \(1/(N-1)\) results from the derivation of \(\hat{\sigma}^2\) as an unbiased estimator of the population variance \(\sigma^2\).
 For samples drawn from a Gaussian distribution the variance of \(\hat{\sigma}^2\) itself is \(2 \sigma^4 / N\).

-you have already computed the mean then you can pass it directly to
+This function computes the mean via a call to gsl_stats_mean().
+If you have already computed the mean then you can pass it directly to gsl_stats_variance_m().

-gsl_stats_variance_m(data, mean)¶
+gsl_stats_variance_m(data, mean)

 This function returns the sample variance of data relative to the given value of mean.
 The function is computed with \(\hat{\mu}\) replaced by the value of mean that you supply,

-gsl_stats_sd_m(data, mean)¶
+gsl_stats_sd_m(data, mean)

 The standard deviation is defined as the square root of the variance.
 These functions return the square root of the corresponding variance functions above.

-gsl_stats_tss_m(data, mean)¶
+gsl_stats_tss_m(data, mean)

-These functions return the total sum of squares(TSS) of data about
+These functions return the total sum of squares(TSS) of data about the mean.For gsl_stats_tss_m() the user - supplied value of mean is used, and for gsl_stats_tss() it is computed using gsl_stats_mean().

-gsl_stats_variance_with_fixed_mean(data, mean)¶
+gsl_stats_variance_with_fixed_mean(data, mean)

 This function computes an unbiased estimate of the variance of data when the population mean mean of the underlying distribution is known a priori .In this case the estimator for the variance uses the factor \(1/N\) and the sample mean \(\hat{\mu}\) is replaced by the known population mean \(\mu\),

-gsl_stats_sd_with_fixed_mean(data, mean)¶
+gsl_stats_sd_with_fixed_mean(data, mean)

 This function calculates the standard deviation of data for a fixed population mean mean.
 The result is the square root of the corresponding variance function.